dojot/docs/source/faq/faq.rst

 with one or more sensors or of a virtual one with sensors/attributes inferred from other devices.

-Consider, for instance, an actual device with temperature and humidity sensors;
-it can be represented into dojot as a device with two attributes (one for each sensor).
+Consider, for instance, an actual device with thermal and humidity sensors; it can be represented inside dojot as a device with two attributes (one for each sensor).
 We call this kind of device as *regular device* or by its communication protocol, for instance, *MQTT device* or *CoAP device*.

-We can also create devices which don’t directly correspond to their actual ones, for instance, we can create one with higher level of information of temperature (*is becoming hotter* or *is becoming colder*) whose values are inferred from temperature sensors of other devices.
+We can also create devices which don’t directly correspond to their physical counterparts, for instance, we can create one with a higher level of temperature information (*is becoming hotter* or *is becoming colder*) whose values are inferred from temperature sensors of other devices.
 This kind of device is called *virtual device*.

 What is the relationship between this *device* and my actual device?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is simple as it seems: the *regular device* for dojot is a mirror (digital twin) of your actual device.
+It is as simple as it seems: the *regular device* for dojot is a mirror (digital twin) of your actual device.
 You can choose which attributes are available for applications and other components by adding each one of them at the device creation interface.
-If you don't want some attributes to be available to applications or other elements, just don't add them in dojot.

 What are *virtual devices*?
 How are they different from the other one?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^